Property Tax Caps K-12 Schools Impact

 Each local public school systems gets its revenue from most or all of the following state, local, and federal revenue sources (excluding capital project bond proceeds): Local Property Tax, Other Local Revenue Sources (various), Financial Institutions Tax, Non-Property Taxes, License Excise Taxes, Commercial Vehicle Excise Tax, Tuition (various), Earnings on Investments, Rent of Property, Receipts from Clearing Accounts, Fees (various), Receipts from Extra-Curricular, Congressional Interest, Unrestricted State Grants-In-Aid, Restricted State Grants-In-Aid, Sale of Property, Adjustments, Refunds, Unrestricted-Thru-State Federal Grants-In-Aid, Restricted-Thru-State Federal Grants-In-Aid, Restricted-Direct Federal Grants-In-Aid, Other Federal Revenue Sources (various), Local Textbook Rentals and Sales, State Textbook Reimbursements, Gifts, Donations, Trusts, Bequests.
 All state, local, and federal revenue for our public schools ultimately come from the same source - working families.

-Some actions that school corporations can consider to increase savings and efficiency to offset the effects of property tax caps during tight economic times include those listed next.
+Because of recent revenue shortfalls, the state has imposed some temporary K-12 tuition support spending cuts that are NOT related to the property tax caps.
+Some actions that school corporations can consider to increase savings and efficiency to offset the effects of both the tuition support cuts and property tax caps during tight economic times include those listed next.

 2. Freeze, reduce, or rollback the present salary and benefits of all school employees.